VolcanicArts/vrcosc.com/docs/V2/SDK/extras.md

 :::warning

-This feature is a failsafe.
+This feature is a fail-safe.
 It's still recommended to set the parameters that VRCOSC is using to global.
-You can mark the parameters as global in a Full Controller by adding a `*` in the first instance of a global parameters list.
+You can mark the parameters as global in a Full Controller by adding a `*` in the first instance of a global parameters list in the advanced settings of the Full Controller.

 :::